Leaf-Agriculture/docs/docs/field_boundary_management_endpoints.md

 This endpoint should be used to fetch data when the [customDataSync](/docs/configurations_overview#customdatasync) configuration is enabled.
 :::

-It will remove the indicated growers' fields from `PREVIEW` mode leaving them ready to be fetched almost immediately after the request.
+It will remove the indicated growers' fields from `PREVIEW` mode leaving them ready to be fetched immediately after the request.
 The status will change to `WAITING`.
 It accepts a list of Leaf grower IDs.

 #### Request examples